 After Chicago UUW attorney, James Dimeas, received and reviewed all of the police reports in the case, he filed a Motion to Quash the Arrest alleging that his client had been arrested without a warrant and without any probable cause that he had committed a crime.
-Chicago UUW attorney, James Dimeas, called the arresting officer on the stand and had him testify that he did not have an arrest warrant to arrest his client and that he did not see his client in possession of a gun.
+Chicago UUW attorney, James Dimeas, called the arresting officer to the stand and had him testify that he did not have an arrest warrant to arrest his client and that he did not see his client in possession of a gun.
 Once Chicago UUW lawyer, James Dimeas, established those two things, the burden shifted to the state to prove that the police officers had probable cause to place his client under arrest, or that an exception to the requirement that the police have an arrest warrant applied to the case.
 Chicago UUW attorney, James Dimeas, was able to cross-examine all of the police officers that were called to testify by the state.
-He was able to show that none of the police officers saw his client in possession of a firearm.
+James Dimeas was able to show that none of the police officers saw his client in possession of a firearm.
 None of the police officers witnessed his client throw a gun under a barbecue grill.
 While all of the police officers believed that the gun that was found under the grill was thrown there by his client, none of the police officers had any direct evidence proving that the gun was thrown under the grill by his client.
 The officers only had a hunch that was not based on any specific articulable facts.
 UUW lawyer, James Dimeas, argued that a hunch is not probable cause.